Meet the Fishermen

 Captain Geoff Bettencourt

 Geoff Bettencourt is a fourth-generation Point Pillar Harbor commercial fisherman.
 Geoff began fishing salmon with his grandfather and father before he was tall enough to see over the boat’s railing.
 In high school, he continued to fish for salmon and crab and trawling for rockfish, sand dabs, halibut, and sole, going full-time into fishing in the early 90’s.
 As the fishery has changed, the family business has adapted, embracing and advocating for conservation minded sustainable fisheries management, undergoing a major gear shift to traps for black cod, upgrading vessels and equipment, and recently returning to trawling on his fishing vessel the Miss Moriah as well.
 Geoff believes that the only way to both protect the resource and secure his family’s future is to combine that old school honor & wisdom with a progressive modern approach to the future of fishing.

 Kyle Pemberton is the newest member of the California Groundfish Collective.
-Kyle worked for years as a deckhand on fishing vessels in Half Moon Bay, and recently moved to Morro Bay to start and run his own trawl fishing operation.
-Kyle is committed to running his business in line with goals of the CGC such as engaging in collaborative fisheries research and using sustainable fishing practices to help foster healthy fisheries, oceans, and port communities.
+Kyle worked for years as a deckhand on fishing vessels in Half Moon Bay, and decided to make the significant move to invest in his own fishing operation, purchasing the F/V Moriah Lee.
+Kyle is committed to running his business in line with goals of the CGC, such as engaging in collaborative fisheries research and using sustainable fishing practices to help foster healthy fisheries, oceans, and port communities.

 The F/V Brita Michelle